 During the winter months, dog houses keep your dog warm and help to prevent hypothermia.
 Whatever the season, making sure your pooch has access to a comfortable dog house is important to their health and happiness.

 Dog houses don’t have to be basic anymore.
-Your furry friend can relax in style in a fun, interesting dog house that will make your backyard infinitely more stylish — and keep your dog happy and comfortable in their home no matter the season.
+Let your unique dog house ideas come to fruition so your furry friend can relax in style.
+That way, he or she can chill in a fun, interesting space that will make your backyard infinitely more stylish — and keep your dog happy and comfortable in their home no matter the season.

 - 4 Apple Watch apps every dog owner should have

 - How to tell if your cat actually likes belly rubs